 The key functions of the South African Capital Equipment Export Council

-Established in 2000 as a public private partnership between the South African Department of Trade & Industry and the capital equipment and related services industries, the SACEEC strives to:
+Established in 2000 as a public private partnership between the South African Department of Trade, Industry and Competition and the capital equipment and related services industries, the SACEEC strives to:

 Provide an unique platform for members to network and develop multi-company marketing and implementation strategies.

 Provide critical and timely information to enhance members ability to make sound business and management decisions.

 Assist its members to access global markets through facilitating National Pavilions, Individual Exhibitions, Outward Selling and Inward Buying Missions in a focused manner, to targeted customers.

 Establish an effective public policy programme and act as an advocate on behalf of its members on issues unique to the mining, agriculture, construction, beneficiation and utilities sectors within the exporting context.